 - Verify the status of the probationary certificate with TEA and/or Olga Trejo, Assistant Director.
-(The probationary certificate will be approved when the school/school district returns the completed Statement of Eligibility form to the Rice Education program.) - Report the start dates (in-service and first day of school), school and district information, and class schedule to Dr. Judy Radigan, Director of the Rice Education Program.
-The class schedule must show at least 4 hours per day of teaching in content area. - Visit the school district's website and locate the scope and sequence required by the district for the seminar course. - Contact the school and meet the school secretary.
-Begin developing a relationship. - Keep a log of contacts with school personnel and field supervisors (see appendix for log). - The first summer visit to the school should include the following: - Visit the school and meet with school administration and/or chair with the field supervisor prior to the professional development day. - \circ $\;$ Ask to check out teacher textbook and resources. - Ask if there is team planning; if there is team planning, ask if there is a first six weeks plan available to review.
+(The probationary certificate will be approved when the school/school district returns the completed Statement of Eligibility form to the Rice Education program.
+The Texas Education Agency will approve the certificate when Fingerprinting is complete.) - Report the start dates (in-service and first day of school), school and district information, and class schedule to Dr. Judy Radigan, Director of the Rice Education Program.
+The class schedule must show at least 4 hours per day of teaching in content area.

+- Visit the school district's website and locate the scope and sequence required by the district for the seminar course. - Contact the school and meet the school secretary.
+Begin developing a relationship. - Keep a log of contacts with school personnel and field supervisors (see appendix for log). - The first summer visit to the school should include the following: - Visit the school and meet with school administration and/or chair with the field supervisor prior to the professional development day. - $\circ$ $\;$ Ask to check out teacher textbook and resources. - Ask if there is team planning; if there is team planning, ask if there is a first six weeks plan available to review.
 Share this plan with field supervisor. - Ask if the school has a required lesson plan format; if so, ask for a copy or download from district website.
 Begin planning procedures and routines.